AdityaManjrekar/hello-world/README.md

 # hello-world
-The Porgrma prints Hello World on the terminal
+The Program prints Hello World on the terminal